Sam-Levene/Generic_Ruby_Template/README.md

 ## Running and modifying the tests:

-Finally, we've gotten to the part you've been waiting for, running and modifying the tests; First: take a read through the cucumber book, provided in this repository, this is the font of all things cucumber and should be your go-to guide for how to write cucumber-based frameworks in Ruby.
+Finally, we've gotten to the part you've been waiting for, running and modifying the tests; First: take a read through the cucumber book provided in this repository, this is the font of all things cucumber and should be your go-to guide for how to write cucumber-based frameworks in Ruby.
 Each test is run using the following command:

 `cucumber`